ranjaykrishna/easyturk/README.md

 ## Launching an example image-captioning task on AMT.

-In `templates/example.html`, there is an example image-captionin task I have already created for you.
+In `templates/example.html`, there is an example image-captioning task I have already created for you.
 You can use that task as a reference to create your own task later.
 For now, let's try and see if we can render the task, launch it to AMT, then retrieve the results, and approve the assignment.

 ### Step 1: Render the task.
 The following command should render the template you built.
 This should allow you to locally open the task in your browser and check to make sure the functionality works.
 Of course, when you press the submit button, nothing will happen as you are running the task locally.
 But once we launch this task on AMT, the submit button will pull the worker's responses to your task and send them to AMT.
 We will later be able to retrieve those results.